 This is an introductory course in individual taxation and provides a comprehensive understanding of the United States Tax code as it relates to individuals.
 The course is designed to develop proficiency in the preparation of individual federal income tax returns in both a manual and computerized environment.
-Partnership and corporate taxation are briefly covered.
+Partnership and Corporate Taxation are briefly covered.

-256 Taxation & IRS Certification VITA 4 Billable Contact Hours Prerequisite: ENGL 090 and RDG 090 or qualifying score on accepted placement tests
+256 Taxation & IRS 3 Credit Hours Certification VITA 4 Billable Contact Hours Prerequisite: ENGL 090 and RDG 090 or qualifying score on accepted placement tests

-This course provides a comprehensive understanding of the US tax code as it relates to individuals and prepares students for the IRS Tax Preparation Exam and Certification.
-Upon successful completion of IRS certification, students will participate in the Volunteer Income Tax Assistance Program (VITA) providing free income tax preparation services for qualified individuals in Monroe County.
+This course provides a comprehensive understanding of the U.S. tax code as it relates to individuals and prepares students for the IRS Tax Preparation Exam and Certification.
+Upon successful completion of IRS certification, students will participate in the Volunteer Income Tax Assistance Program that provides free income tax preparation services for qualified individuals in Monroe County, Michigan.